XanaduAI/strawberryfields/TESTS.rst

     $ make test

-Note that this runs *all* of the tests, using *all* available backends, so can be quite slow (it should take around 40 minutes to complete).
+Note that this runs *all* of the tests, using *all* available backends, in both pure *and* mixed modes, so can be quite slow (it should take around 1 hour to complete).
 Alternatively, you can run the full test suite for a particular component by running
 ::

     $ make test-[component]